 Teaching my first dance class in college while earning my BS in Exercise Science/Dance Minor, was the beginning of understanding the Muse and how I hold space.
-The steps from graduation in 2000 on continue to choreograph richly layered ways of space holding… Teaching Pilates privately and in group classes, moonlighting as a Health Screener/Coach/Health Ed Speaker, studying the ways of the Neurofascial and Nervous System, learning sound as art and meditation, journeying to India for a month to deepen my yoga/meditation/mantra studies, twice to Egypt to dive deeper into ancient ways of being, learning the ways of the Moon, Venus, Sun, Seasonal Dance and High Holy Days, and the Rose, and going into my second year as an Oracle Arts apprentice, lands us here.
-This dance has awakened the importance of being present and humbled when holding space.
+From graduation in 2000 on continue to choreograph richly layered ways of space holding… Teaching Pilates privately and in group classes, moonlighting as a Stress Test Technician, a Health Screener/Coach/Health Ed Speaker, studying the ways of the Neurofascial and Nervous System, learning to share sound/music as art and meditation, my yoga/meditation/mantra studies, travels, learning the ways of cyclical living by the Moon, Venus, Sun, Seasonal Dance and Wheel of The Year cycles, and two years as an Oracle Arts apprentice, lands us here today.
+This dance has awakened the importance of being present and humble when holding space.
 To embrace our individual journeys.
-To cultivate our unique balance of Sun and Moon, Rose and thorn.
-To honour and respect my teachers and cultures of these ways I tend.
+To cultivate our unique ways.
+To honor and respect my teachers and cultures of these ways I tend.
 I can’t wait to get to know you better.
-Read on for more of my story … My prayer is to be a clear vessel in service to the Rose song, Oracle and the Web of Life!
+Read on for more of my story … My wish is to be a clear vessel to benefit the Web of Life!

 “You’ve truly inspired me, Tanya!
 I’ve learned to take care of myself because of you.
 Dancing and performing as often as I am, I don’t hurt the way I used to, and if I do I just reset and start over.
 My body has more stamina because of Melt!”